matiashf/blockbuster/README.md

 # Playing the game

 Each player controls their ball with the keyboard.
-The objective of the game is to destroy the other players boxes (with different colors from the ball).
+The objective of the game is to destroy the other players boxes (the ones having different colors than the players ball).

 The game does not implement victory or loss conditions.
-When the two players (sitting at the same keyboard) have decided on who won, the loser should buy the winner ice cream.
+When the two players (sitting at the same keyboard) have decided on who won, they can start a new game by exiting and starting the game again.
+After a few games, the loser should buy the winner ice cream.
 Ties must be be decided with rock-paper-scissors.

 ## Controls